-I remember during a vacation time with a friend, she wanted me to entertain her friend, friend.
+I remember during a vacation time with a friend, she wanted me to entertain her friend.
 We have been in a similar situation where your friend is on a date, so you go to entertain their friend.
 However, because I was dating someone, I said no. The person and I didn’t even end up together.
-It was the principal; I valued respect, loyalty, and honesty.
+It was the principle; I valued respect, loyalty, and honesty.

 Therefore, I say all this to say: